beeper/kustomize-plugins/plugins/beeper.com/v1/valuetransformer/README.md

 ### Terraform state

 Local or remote Terraform state output variables.
+Setting `output` will root the secret tree to given output key.

+If `output` is not given the whole TF output will be built into a tree.
 If `path` contains an S3 URL it is fetched with AWS credentials from there before processing.
 Local paths should also work.